American Colony, Jerusalem: In Jerusalem

 Moving into rented quarters inside the Damascus Gate in the Old City of Jerusalem, the group adopted a communal lifestyle and engaged in philanthropic activities.
 Horatio took the Bible as his guide and believed that the society's work would hasten the Second Coming of Jesus.
 As a commune, the society was suspect in the eyes of many.
 Members of the colony were shunned by the American consuls (such as Selah Merrill) in Jerusalem for their unusual lifestyle.

 Horatio Spafford died of malaria in 1888, but the community continued to grow.
-Visiting Chicago in 1894, Anna Spafford made contact with Olaf Henrik Larsson, the leader of the Swedish Evangelical Church.
+Visiting Chicago in 1894, Anna Spafford made contact with the Swedish evangelist Olof Henrik Larsson.
 Finding they had much in common, the Swedes from Chicago decided to join Anna on her trip back to Jerusalem.
 Larsson also exhorted his relations and friends in Nås, Sweden, to go immediately to Jerusalem.
-As a result, 38 adults and seventeen children sold all their possessions and set off for the Holy Land to join the Colony, arriving there in July 1896.
+As a result, 38 adults and seventeen children sold all their possessions and set off for the Holy Land to join the colony, arriving there in July 1896.

-The Colony, now numbering 150, moved to the large house of a wealthy Arab landowner, Rabbah Husseini, outside the city walls in Sheikh Jarrah on the road to Nablus.
+The colony, now numbering 150, moved to the large house of a wealthy Arab landowner, Rabbah Husseini, outside the city walls in Sheikh Jarrah on the road to Nablus.
 Part of the building was used as a hostel for visitors from Europe and America.
 A small farm developed with cows and pigs, a butchery, a dairy, a bakery, a carpenter's shop, and a smithy.
 The economy was supplemented by a shop selling photographs, craft items and archaeological artifacts.

 The American Colonists were embraced by the Jewish and Arab communities for their good works, among them, teaching in both Muslim and Jewish schools.
 In contrast to the Protestant missionaries in Jerusalem, they never worked for the conversion of those of other faiths.

 Photography

 Around 1900, Elijah Meyers, a member of the American Colony, began taking photographs of places and events in and around the city of Jerusalem.
-Meyers's work eventually expanded into a full-fledged photographic division within the Colony, including Hol Lars (Lewis) Larsson and G. Eric Matson, who later renamed the effort as The Matson Photo Service.
+Meyers's work eventually expanded into a full-fledged photographic division within the colony, including Hol Lars (Lewis) Larsson and G. Eric Matson, who later renamed the effort as The Matson Photo Service.
 Their interest in archeological artifacts (such as the Lion Tower in Tripoli pictured here), and the detail of their photographs, led to widespread interest in their work by archeologists.
 The collection was later donated to the Library of Congress.